hsarfraz/Oxford-Python-pt-1-2/README.md

 * Numeric Types
   * int: These are whole numbers (ex.
 10, 30, 40, etc.)
   * float: These are decimal numbers (ex.
 10.6, 4.5, 67.8, etc.)
+* Text Types
   * str: words and sentences (ex.
 'Hello', 'Nick', etc.)
+* Boolean Types
   * bool: True of False values -keep note of the uppercase
+* NoneType
-  * None: used to represent nothing -called None
+  * NoneType: used to represent nothing -called None

 Week 2: Python basics: built-in types, functions and methods, if statement